 A separate application must be submitted for each minor and adult volunteer.

-4) Complete a one-on-one interview with our volunteer department
+3) Complete a mentored volunteer session with our volunteer department

 We have numerous volunteer opportunities both in-shelter and from home.
 Below are some of our most popular areas.
 A more complete list of our volunteer positions and descriptions is in the volunteer application.